pqrkchqps/diehard-dot-fund-school/beginner/index.md

 [Starting your group](getting_started.md) - Ensure everyone in the group is ready to participate.

-[Joining a group](joining_a_group.md) - You've just been invited to a Loomio group - here's what you need to know.
+[Joining a group](joining_a_group.md) - You've just been invited to a Loomio group, here's what you need to know.

 [Effective communication](loomio_etiquette.md) - Prepare yourself for deep listening and effectively getting your message across.